Joel Farabee Game Preview: Flyers vs. Red Wings

 Farabee Season Stats Insights

-- In 29 games this season, Farabee has averaged 14:52 on the ice, while putting up a plus-minus rating of +5.

-- Farabee has a goal in 11 games this year through 29 games played, but has not had multiple goals in any of those games.
+- Farabee has a goal in 11 of 32 contests this year, but no multi-goal games so far.

-- Farabee has a point in 16 games this season (out of 29), including multiple points three times.
+- Farabee has a point in 17 of 32 games this season, with multiple points in three of them.

-- Farabee has had an assist in a game six times this season over 29 games played, with multiple assists in two games.
+- In seven of 32 games this season, Farabee has had an assist, including two games with multiple assists.

-- Farabee has an implied probability of 43.5% to go over his point total based on the odds.
+- Farabee's implied probability to go over his point total is 44.4% based on the odds.

-- There is a 28.6% chance of Farabee having more than 0.5 assists, based on the moneyline odds.
+- Farabee has an implied probability of 28.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.